swiftlang/swift-syntax/Sources/SwiftLexicalLookup/SwiftLexicalLookup.docc/LookupRules.md

 > }
 > ```
 > When looking up the reference `a`, we get 4 results in total, going from the bottom to the top of the source code: the `a` declaration associated with the function's code block body scope, the `a` variable associated with the bottom-most `guard`, another `a` declaration associated with the code block, and finally the `a` introduced in the top-most `guard`.
-> When looking up `b`, on the other hand, we get just one result — the `b` declaration inside the bottom-most `guard`.
+> When looking up `b`, on the other hand, we get just one result: the `b` declaration inside the bottom-most `guard`.

-- **With Generic Parameters Scope** (`WithGenericParametersScopeSyntax`): Instead of invoking lookup on its parent scope, it first tries to pass it to the generic parameter scope if available.
+- **With Generic Parameters Scope** (`WithGenericParametersScopeSyntax`): Instead of invoking lookup on its parent scope, it first tries to pass it to the *Generic Parameter Scope* if available.
-- **Generic Parameter Scope** (`GenericParameterScopeSyntax`): Instead of invoking lookup on its parent scope, it first tries to invoke it on the with-generic-parameters scope's parent.
+- **Generic Parameter Scope** (`GenericParameterScopeSyntax`): Instead of invoking lookup on its parent scope, it first tries to invoke it on the *With Generic Parameters Scope's* parent.

+> Example:
-> Example of Generic Parameter Scope Behavior:
+> Generic Parameter Scope Behavior:
 > ```swift
 > class Foo<A, B: A> { // <-- lookup here
 >   func bar<A, C>() {